How do I fix a felting problem?

 If your piece has an armature, try not to cut it.
 Just trim around it and you’ll be able to reuse it.

-A pet or a human damaged my needle felted piece
+A insect, pet or human damaged my needle felted piece

-Most of the time, you can repair damage.
-How much work it will take varies depending on the degree of the damage and whether you have the appropriate type of wool in a matching color.
-In my experience, I can repair a lot of damage as long as I have a wool that matches.
+In my experience, I can repair a lot of damage as long as I have wool that matches or can be mixed to match.
 You just need to take your time and rebuild what you can with core wool first.
 Then redo the topcoat with your colored wool.

 If the piece is beyond repair but still precious, you can also change it.
 Pretend it was taken to a vet or the hospital and add a few bandages.
 That can end up being delightful and make an upsetting situation fun again.